 The State Treasurer's pool is an external investment pool, the Local Government Investment Pool (Pool 5), with no regulatory oversight.
-The pool is not required to register (and is not registered) with the Securities and Exchange Commission.
+The pool as an investment company is not registered with the Securities and Exchange Commission.
 The activity and performance of the pool is reviewed monthly by the State Board of Investment.
 The fair value of each participant's position in the State Treasurer investment pools approximates the value of the participant's shares in the pool and the participants' shares are not identified with specific investments.
+Participants in the pool are not required to categorize the value of shares in accordance with the fair value hierarchy.